Information for Artists

 The Gallery Gift Shop was established to allow artists greater public exposure and increased sales of their work.
 Artists exhibiting in the show are invited and encouraged to sell additional artwork in the show’s Gallery Gift Shop.
 The wide range of reasonably priced smaller artworks & art cards in the Gift Shop makes it possible for visitors to take home a wonderful, unique piece of island art.

-All Gift Shop items are to be delivered on Art Drop-off day (July 15, 2023), at the same time as the art for the main gallery.
+All Gift Shop items are to be delivered on Art Drop-off day (July 11 or July 12, 2025), at the same time as the art for the main gallery.
 All exhibiting artists will be contacted separately by a member of the Gift Shop team.

 To prepare items for the Gift Shop, each exhibiting artist needs to: